thomasWeise/aitoa/book/metaheuristics/hillClimbing2/README.md

 ### Idea: Enumerating Neighborhoods {#sec:hc2EnumNeighbors}

 Instead of randomly sampling elements from this neighborhood, we could simple iteratively and exhaustively enumerate over them.
-As soon as we encounter and improving move, we can stop and accept the better point.
+As soon as we encounter an improvement, we can stop and accept the better point.
-If we have finished enumerating all possible `1swap` neighbors of a given point in the search space and none of them yields a candidate solution with better objective value (i.e., a Gantt chart with shorter makespan), we know that we have arrived in a local optimum.
+If we have finished enumerating all possible `1swap` neighbors and none of them yields a candidate solution with better objective value (e.g., a Gantt chart with shorter makespan), we know that we have arrived in a local optimum.
 This way, we do no longer need to "guess" if we have converged or not, we know it directly.
 Also, as detailed in [@sec:appendix:jssp:1swapProb], we should be able to find an improving move faster in average, because we will never redundantly sample the same point in the search space again when investigating the neighborhood of the current best solution.